Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 # Supreme Trickery
 Starting at 15th level, when you roll initiative and have no remaining Trickery dice, you regain a number of them equal to your Charisma modifier.

+# Reliable Trickery
+Starting at 17th level, once per turn when you roll a Trickery die and the number rolled is lower than your Charisma modifier, you can use your Charisma modifier instead.